Sarah Palin goes to trial against New York Times in test for media | Politics

 Sarah Palin goes to trial against New York Times in test for media

-Former Republican vice presidential candidate and Alaska Governor Sarah Palin is going to trial against the New York Times on Thursday, in a rare defamation case that could test long-standing protections for American news media.
+Former Republican U.S. vice presidential candidate and Alaska Governor Sarah Palin is going to trial against the New York Times on Thursday in a defamation case that could test long-standing protections for American news media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)